 Does this method work on other toy hair?

 I’m not sure if this works on all toy hair, as I’m sure there’s variation in hair material from toy to toy.

-However, if the doll’s hair is in terrible shape, you haven’t got much to lose.
-If it goes badly, or is ineffective, you still won’t be worse off than you were when you started.
+However, if the toy’s hair is in terrible shape, you haven’t got much to lose.
+If it goes badly or is ineffective, you still won’t be worse off than you were when you started.

 And considering how effective this seems to be, I’d say it’s worth the risk.